 Students with a prior baccalaureate degree are exempt from the English composition, literature, humanities, history, fine arts, and social science requirements, but must complete all other requirements.

 History – Students must complete a sequence of world history, western civilization, or United States history.

-Core Fine Arts – Students must take a course in art appreciation, art history, music appreciation, or theater appreciation.
+Core Fine Arts – Students must take a course in art appreciation, art history, music appreciation, film studies, or theater appreciation.

 Ethics – A course in health ethics is preferred, a general ethics course is acceptable.
 Courses in general philosophy do not meet this requirement.

-Literature – A 3-hour course American literature, English literature, world literature, or great books is acceptable.
+Literature – A 3-hour course American literature, English literature, world literature, British Literature or great books is acceptable.

 Additional Humanities - 3 additional hours selected from public speaking, literature, fine arts, philosophy

-Core Social Sciences – Two 3-hour courses selectve from anthropology, geography, psychology, sociology, economics, or political sciences.
+Core Social Sciences – Two 3-hour courses selected from anthropology, geography, psychology, sociology, economics, or political sciences.